Borodutch/VideoDownloadBot/README.md

 And you should be good to go!
 Feel free to fork and submit pull requests.
 Thanks!

+# Requirements

+- You can run [telegram-bot-api](https://github.com/tdlib/telegram-bot-api) locally to increase the limits
+- You can provide login credentials for various services in `credentials.json` in the root folder, use `credentials-example.json` as a reference

 # Environment variables

 - `TOKEN` — Telegram bot token